amarachigoodness74/portfolio/posts/git-and-git-workflows.md

 Git is a powerful tool, and understanding its workflows can make your development process more efficient and enjoyable.
 Start with the basic workflow, then explore branching and collaboration as you grow.
 With practice, you will master Git and feel confident contributing to any project.

-Remember, Git isn’t just a tool — it is a superpower for developers.
+Remember, Git is not just a tool — it is a superpower for developers.
 Happy coding!